wp-plugins/fifa-world-cup-south-africa-scoreboard/readme.txt

 **Other features**

 * Code should be updated frequently...
 As long as my team keep winning.
 LOL.
 Please at least, check for updates, before the second fase of the World Cup.
+* The scraper is deployed only if necessary (when someone visits a page or post with the shortcode [wp_fifa_world_cup_scoreboard] included or the sidebar's widget is executed).
+* When this happens, the plugin checks the last time of scraping.
+If there is new match unparsed will be deployed, otherwise uses data from an internal cache.

 == Installation ==